 - Prevention through education is one of our key goals.
 We work to empower individuals, groups and units with the tools and understanding to address human rights concerns.

-- Human Rights Services offers free and confidential complaint resolution services to the university’s students, faculty, staff and commnity members based on the Discrimination and Harassment Prevention Policy and the Sexual Violence Policy.
+- Human Rights Services offers free and confidential complaint resolution services to the university’s students, faculty, staff and community members based on the Discrimination and Harassment Prevention Policy and the Sexual Violence Policy.

 Sexual Violence Services

-All Toronto Met community members, including students, faculty and staff, can access services from Consent Comes First and Human Rights Services.
+All TMU community members, including students, faculty and staff, can access services from Consent Comes First and Human Rights Services.

-- Free and confidential support for those affected by sexual violence, harassment and other forms of gender-based violence (whether it occurred on- or off-campus, or if they were subjected to the violence before they came to Toronto Met).
+- Free and confidential support for those affected by sexual violence, harassment and other forms of gender-based violence (whether it occurred on- or off-campus, or if they were subjected to the violence before they came to TMU).

 - Connection to counselling and medical services, safety planning, academic considerations and workplace accommodations, and more.